isomerpages/moe-northbrookssec/_cca/Clubs & Societies/Clubs & Societies.md

 third_nav_title: Clubs & Societies
 variant: tiptap
 ---
-<h1>Clubs &amp; Societies</h1>
 <h3>Core Focus</h3>
-<p>Clubs and Societies encompass a diverse range of interests which covers
+<p>Our clubs and societies cater to a diverse range of interests which covers
 knowledge and skills specific to the CCA such as video filming and editing, photography and even entrepreneurial skills.
-Most clubs and societies have certain milestone activities and events throughout the school year, such as</p>
+There are milestone activities and events held throughout the school year for our members, such as</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>participation in competitions</p>
 </li>
 <li>
-<p>organisation of school events such as exhibitions, conferences and festivals
+<p>organising of school events such as exhibitions, conferences and festivals
 and</p>
 </li>
 <li>
 <p>implementation of CCA-based, school-based and even community based projects.</p>
 </li>
 </ol>
-<p>The CCA will also plan termly sports and games activities throughout the
-year to promote team bonding through sports.</p>
+<p></p>